ChangjingLiu/Data_Fusion_Course/README.md

 # Data Fusion
-> This are code repo for the Data Fusion course in SJTU.
+> This are code repo for the Data Fusion course.

 ## Table of Contents
 * [Optimal Estimation](#optimal-estimation)